dsmurl/the-system-controller-4/README.md

 # SystemController4
 This is the working code of the system controller build for industrial systems management.

-# Requirements:
-PyThon Dev libraries

 # Install the code on a BeagleBone Black and get the site running

-Ssh in:
-	Plug in BeagleBone via USB
+To ssh in, plug in BeagleBone via USB and then:

 	ssh root@192.168.7.2

-Change root to password:

-	ssh as root then:
+Change root to password, ssh in as root then:

 	:> passwd

 Add a personal user/password and add them to the admin group.  admin is needed to have sudo rights:

 	:> adduser USERNAME
 	:> usermod -a -G admin USERNAME

 Make the networking through the router work.
 Change the networking over to primary eth0 availability by editing /etc/network/interfaces.
 Edit the primary section to look like this:

 	# The primary network interface
 	allow-hotplug eth0